-- Focus on therapies which improve your total and free T3
+- Focus on therapies that improve your total and free T3

-- Consider supplementation with nutrients which support thyroid function such as Zinc, Selenium, and Iodine
+- Consider supplementation with nutrients that support thyroid function such as Zinc, Selenium, and Iodine

 - Get a complete thyroid lab panel and ensure that your lab ranges are in the optimal ranges

-- Get tested for Hashimoto's thyroiditis and treat if necessary
+- Get tested for Hashimoto’s thyroiditis and treat it if necessary

 Balancing Estrogen and Progesterone:

 Estrogen and progesterone both play an important role in hair growth.

 The problem is that we really don’t understand what role they play…

 But it still remains important to have estrogen: progesterone balance in your body.

 An increase in estrogen or a reduction in progesterone can tip the balance and result in symptoms such as hair loss.